-RBS Gravel Club
+RBS Gavel Club

-Initiated by the A-Level students, the RBS Gavel club provides a vibrant public speaking platform with members from Grades VII to XII.
+Initiated by the A-Level students, the RBS Gavel Club provides a vibrant public speaking platform with members from Grades VII to XII.
 The Gavel Club aims to build effective listening, expression, and communication skills and develop leadership skills.
 Gavel Club is also known as the Junior Toastmasters Club as it follows similar protocols as Toastmasters but caters to a younger audience.

 Rato Bangala has an active debate club with members who have participated in the World School Debate Championships for the past seven years as national champions.